Open-CMSIS-Pack/Open-CMSIS-Pack-Spec/README.md

-# CMSIS-Pack
+# Open-CMSIS-Pack Specification

+The Open-CMSIS-Pack project delivers the infrastructure to integrate and manage software components and improve code reuse across embedded and IoT projects.
+The project is currently hosted and managed as an incubation project by Linaro in partnership with Arm, NXP and ST.

-Common Microcontroller Software Interface Standard - Pack(age) based distribution system
+This Open-CMSIS-Pack specification is part of the Common Microcontroller Software Interface Standard and covers the following areas:

+- **Pack:** Describes a delivery mechanism for software components, device parameters, and evaluation board support.
+It simplifies software re-use and product life-cycle management (PLM).

+- **Build:** Defines the build tools for project based on software packs.

 Linaro Project: [Open-CMSIS-Pack](https://linaro.atlassian.net/wiki/spaces/CMSIS/overview)

 ## License

-CMSIS-Pack is licensed under Apache 2.0.
+The Open-CMSIS-Pack project and it's sub-components are licensed under Apache 2.0.

 ## Contributions and Pull Requests